Buzzy Peltola: Biography

 Peltola was born and raised in Bethel, Alaska.
-He was Yup'ik and Tlingit.
+He was Alaska Native, with both Yup'ik and Tlingit ancestry.
 From an early age, he was an accomplished outdoorsman and hunter.
-He was a 1984 graduate of Bethel Regional High School, and later graduated from the University of Alaska Fairbanks with a degree in wildlife management.
+He graduated in 1984 from Bethel Regional High School.
+He studied at the University of Alaska Fairbanks and graduated with a degree in wildlife management.

-He was a tribal member of the Orutsararmiut Native Council.
-Peltola's father, Gene Peltola Sr., was a prominent tribal leader.
+He was a tribal member of the Orutsararmiut Native Council, based in Bethel.
+His father, Gene Peltola Sr., was a prominent tribal leader.

 The surname Peltola is Finnish.
-His great-grandparents were from Sievi, Finland.
+His paternal great-grandparents were from Sievi, Finland.

 Career

 In the 1980s, Peltola began working for the U.S. Fish and Wildlife Service and led subsistence management programs on all federal lands in Alaska.
 He also served as the lead staffperson for the U.S. Federal Subsistence Board.
 In 2004, he earned his commercial pilots license.

-He also worked for several years as a zone supervisor for Refuge Law Enforcement and later as the manager of the Yukon Delta National Wildlife Refuge, assuming the role in 2008.
+He worked for several years as a zone supervisor for Refuge Law Enforcement.
+Beginning in 2008, he served as the manager of the Yukon Delta National Wildlife Refuge.
 In 2009, Peltola was a delegate to the federal Whitefish Strategic Planning Group.

 Elected in October 2011 with 63% of the vote, Peltola served a term as a council member for the City of Bethel, and was unanimously elected by his council peers as vice-mayor of the city in 2012.
 In addition to his public service, Peltola served on the corporate boards of the Bethel Native Corporation (a tribal-owned business) and its wholly owned subsidiaries, Bethel Solutions LLC and Bethel Services, Inc.

 In 2013, Peltola testified to the U.S. Senate Committee on Energy and Natural Resources in a hearing regarding the Alaska National Interest Lands Conservation Act.

-Peltola worked for the Fish and Wildlife Service until 2018, when he was appointed by U.S. Secretary of the Interior Ryan Zinke as the new Regional Director for Alaska in the Bureau of Indian Affairs, overseeing services provided to 227 Alaska Native tribes.
+Peltola worked for the Fish and Wildlife Service until 2018.
+That year he was appointed by U.S. Secretary of the Interior Ryan Zinke as the Regional Director for Alaska in the Bureau of Indian Affairs, overseeing services provided to 227 Alaska Native tribes.
 In 2019, he was appointed to the Department of the Interior Senior Executive Service Performance Review Board by Secretary Ryan Zinke.

 Peltola retired from government service in the summer of 2022, as his wife Mary was running for the U.S. House of Representatives.
 In the same year, he became the co-founder and CEO of a new company called Alaska Carbon Solutions.